 - 1. Create the Project Assessment Area: - a.
 Direct Footprint: this is the exact shape and area of the submitted Proposed Transmission/Distribution Structure Project. - b.
-Indirect Impact: Create the Indirect Impact area by buffering the Direct Footprint of the Transmission/Distribution Structure by 6.0-km for structures with voltages > 116-kV and by 3.0-km for structures with voltages ≤ 116-kV. - c.
-Project Assessment Area (PAA): This is the Direct Footprint and the Indirect Impact areas specific to the Transmission/Distribution Structure and associated features. - 2.
-Run the Euclidean Distance Tool on the PAA Transmission/Distribution Structure layer with a maximum distance of 6.0-km for voltages > 116-kV and of 3.0-km for voltages ≤ 116-kV, specifying the previous corresponding buffer as the extent in the Environment Settings to create an output Transmission/Distribution Structure 6km raster and Transmission/Distribution 3km raster, respectively. - 3.
-Reclassify the pixel values in the Transmission/Distribution Structure 6km raster and Transmission/Distribution 3km raster to the associated Anthropogenic Scores in Table D. 2 (Figure D. 4) and Table D. 4 (Figure D. 6), respectively, for structures considered nest facilitating to create the Transmission/Distribution Structure 6km Nest Anthropogenic Score raster and Transmission/Distribution Structure 8km Nest Anthropogenic Score raster, respectively.
-For structures considered non-nest facilitating, reclassify the pixel values in the the Transmission/Distribution Structure 6km raster and Transmission/Distribution 3km raster to the associated Anthropogenic Scores in Table D. 3 (Figure D. 5) and Table D. 5 (Figure D. 7), respectively, to create the Transmission/Distribution Structure 6km Non-Nest Anthropogenic Score raster and Transmission/Distribution Structure 3km Non-Nest Anthropogenic Score raster, respectively.
+Indirect Impact: Create the Indirect Impact area by buffering the Direct Footprint of the Transmission/Distribution Structure by 6.0 km for structures with voltages > 116 kV and by 3.0 km for structures with voltages ≤ 116 kV. - c.
+Project Assessment Area (PAA): This is the Direct Footprint and the Indirect Impact areas specific to the Transmission/Distribution Structure and associated features. - Run the Euclidean Distance Tool on the PAA Transmission/Distribution Structure layer with a maximum distance of 6.0 km for voltages > 116 kV and of 3.0 km for voltages ≤ 116 kV, specifying the previous corresponding buffer as the extent in the Environment Settings to create an output Transmission/Distribution Structure 6.0 km raster and Transmission/ Distribution 3.0 km raster, respectively. - Reclassify the pixel values in the Transmission/Distribution Structure 6.0 km raster and Transmission/Distribution 3.0 km raster to the associated Anthropogenic Scores in Table D. 2 (Figure D. 4) and Table D. 4 (Figure D. 6), respectively, for structures considered nest facilitating to create the Transmission/Distribution Structure 6.0 km Nest Anthropogenic Score raster and Transmission/Distribution Structure 3.0 km Nest Anthropogenic Score raster, respectively.
+For structures considered non-nest facilitating, reclassify the pixel values in the Transmission/Distribution Structure 6.0 km raster and Transmission/Distribution 3.0 km raster to the associated Anthropogenic Scores in Table D. 3 (Figure D. 5) and Table D. 5 (Figure D. 7), respectively, to create the Transmission/Distribution Structure 6.0 km Non-Nest Anthropogenic Score raster, respectively.
 See Table D. 6 (Figure D. 8) for Anthropogenic Scores for nest facilitating Sub-Transmission/Distribution Structures and Table D. 7 (Figure D. 9) for non-nest facilitating Sub-Transmission/Distribution Structures.

 - 4. If a given project contains additional disturbance types (e.g., roads, tall structures), refer to the associated appendix for creation of additional Anthropogenic Score rasters. - 5.
-Once all disturbance types for the proposed project have an Anthropogenic Score raster created, all Anthropogenic Score rasters are multiplied together to create the Total Anthropogenic Score for the Project Assessment Area for the Proposed Transmission/ Distribution Structure project.
+Once all disturbance types for the proposed project have an Anthropogenic Score raster created, all Anthropogenic Score rasters are multiplied together to create the Total Anthropogenic Score for the PAA for the Proposed Transmission/ Distribution Structure project.
 See Section 5 for the complete calculation of the Raw HQT Score for Debit Projects.

-Debit projects may have the option of performing Third Level Assessment surveys to collect site-specific data to inform the final HQT scores.
+Debit projects may have the option of performing Third Level Assessment surveys to collect sitespecific data to inform the final HQT scores.
 This assessment must follow the peer-reviewed standards set forth in this document to ensure all such assessments are comparable, complete, and collect data useable within the Montana HQT framework.

-ANTHROPOGENIC SCORE & INDIRECT IMPACT AREAS FOR VARIOUS TRANSMISSION/DISTRIBUTION STRUCTURE PROJECT
+ANTHROPOGENIC SCORE & INDIRECT IMPACT AREAS FOR VARIOUS TRANSMISSION/ DISTRIBUTION STRUCTURE PROJECT

-Nest Facilitating Transmission Structures > 116-kV
+Nest Facilitating Transmission Structures > 116 kV

 Table D. 2.
-Anthropogenic Scores for Transmission Structures > 116-kV that are considered nest facilitating structures for computing the Distance to Transmission/Distribution Structures Anthropogenic Variable.
+Anthropogenic Scores for Transmission Structures > 116 kV that are considered nest facilitating structures for computing the Distance to Transmission/Distribution Structures Anthropogenic Variable.